awsdocs/aws-control-tower-guide/doc_source/configuration-updates.md

 **Note**
 The [Video Walkthrough](automated-provisioning-walkthrough.md#automated-provisioning-video) is designed for automated account provisioning, but the steps also apply to account updating\.
 Use the `UpdateProvisionedProduct` API instead of the `ProvisionProduct` API\.

 A further step of automation is to check for **Succeed** status of the AWS Control Tower `UpdateLandingZone` lifecycle event\.
 Use it as a trigger to begin updating individual accounts as described in the video\.
-A lifecycle event marks the completion of a sequence of activites, so the occurrence of this event means that a landing zone update is complete\.
+A lifecycle event marks the completion of a sequence of activities, so the occurrence of this event means that a landing zone update is complete\.
 The landing zone update must be complete before account updates begin\.
 For more information about working with lifecycle events, see [ Lifecycle Events](https://docs.aws.amazon.com/controltower/latest/userguide/lifecycle-events.html)\.